 Selling a home that you purchased for a considerably lesser amount means you’re making money.
 That’s a great thing until Uncle Sam wants his share.
 While there are some tax exemptions on capital gains on a personal residence, there is another option.
-How to use a 1031 Exchange to acquire property in Los Angeles could allow you to move gains from one property to another without paying the tax man.
+How to use a 1031 Exchange to acquire property in Riverside could allow you to move gains from one property to another without paying the tax man.

 Avoiding Capital Gains for Now

 A 1031 Exchange is used for investment real estate transactions to avoid paying capital gains on the sale.
 This is beneficial when you have seen a significant appreciation of the asset.
 The IRS actually looks at 1031 Exchanges beyond real estate property; in fact, all business assets include prize animals such as racing horses are eligible for exchange.
 That being said, when one asset is being exchanged for another, both assets must be the same type of asset.

 So while you might not try to exchange an apartment building for a Kentucky Derby horse, you might try to exchange your home for an apartment building.
 You can’t do this because the 1031 Exchange only applies to business assets.
 Don’t worry about the residential unit if you lived in it for at least two of the previous five years prior to selling; you get a $250,000 capital gains exemption.

 Interchangeable real estate properties used in 1031 Exchanges include rental single family homes, duplexes, condos, apartment buildings and commercial property.
 Use the 1031 Exchange to take a full set of assets from one property to transfer into another without worrying about losing any money to taxes.
 It maximizes your equity position.

 Types of 1031 Exchanges